 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Car Runner

-In the United States, there were 151,600 jobs for Parking Lot Attendant in 2016.
+There were about 151,600 jobs for Parking Lot Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Parking Lot Attendant by 2026.
-The BLS estimates 23,900 yearly job openings in this field.
+There will be an estimated 23,900 positions for Parking Lot Attendant per year.

 The states with the most job growth for Parking Lot Attendant are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Missouri, or Minnesota.
 These states have the worst job growth for this type of profession.